-If you are visiting Chamonix for the first time, or showing off the sites to visitors, they are likely to want to head up the Aiguille du Midi (when it is up and running again!).
-If you have competent walkers in your group, a great way to do two sites in one swoop is to embark on the hike from the mid-station of l’Aiguille du Midi (Plan de l’Aiguille) across to the Montenvers Mer de Glace (Le Sentier des Aiguilles de Chamoinx, along the Grand Balcon Nord – this hike is effectively a traverse, so not too challenging); from Montenvers, you can take the iconic coggle train back down to Chamonix.
+If you are visiting Chamonix for the first time, or showing off the highlights to visitors, they are likely to want to head up the 🏔 🚠 Aiguille du Midi.
+If you have competent walkers in your group, a great way to do two destinations in one swoop is to embark on the hike from the mid-station of l’Aiguille du Midi (Plan de l’Aiguille) across to the Montenvers Mer de Glace (Le Sentier des Aiguilles de Chamonix, along the Grand Balcon Nord – this hike is effectively a traverse, so not too challenging).
+From Montenvers, you can take the 🚂 iconic cog train back down to Chamonix.

-departure point: télécabine Aiguille du Midi – check hours! / parking: Parking du Grépon (see here) / train/bus stop: Chamonix-Aiguille du Midi / max altitude: 2317m (Plan de l’Aiguille) / distance: 7km / duration: 2,5h walk / more information and Chamonix Tourist Office;
+departure point: 🚠 Téléphérique Aiguille du Midi – check hours! / parking: Parking du Grépon (see here) / 🚞 train or bus stop: Chamonix – Aiguille du Midi / max altitude: 2317m (Plan de l’Aiguille) / distance: 7km / duration: 2,5h walk / more information and Chamonix Tourist Office;

-departure point: téléphérique de la Flégère (Les Praz) – check hours! / parking: téléphérique de la Flégère / train/bus stop: Les Praz de Chamonix / max altitude: 2352m (Lac Blanc) / distance: 7,5km / duration: 5h walking (with lunch break) / more information;
+departure point: 🚠 Téléphérique de la Flégère (Les Praz) – check hours! / parking: Téléphérique de la Flégère / 🚞 train or bus stop: Les Praz de Chamonix / max altitude: 2352m (Lac Blanc) / distance: 7,5km / duration: 5h walking (with lunch break) / more information;

 This is one of the first short hikes I ever did when I first moved to Chamonix, and it is a walk that never loses its charm for me.
-It is the perfect distance for families with a baby-carrier/backpack or with children of a walking age.
-From Chamonix, the route starts off from the pretty village of Les Nants and heads up fairly steeply through the shady forest and onto the Petit Balcon Sud.
-Upon arrival at the colourful Chalet la Floria (named after the hundreds of flowers adorning the mountain chalet, spilling out of pots and window boxes), you can have a refreshing drink and snack, with beautiful views of the Aiguilles de Chamonix.
-The return route of this hike is via Les Praz (a steeper downhill), or you can shorten the hike by taking the same route back down to Les Nants (if you go down to Les Praz, you can either hike down the river Arve back to Chamonix, or take the train/bus).
+It is the perfect distance for families with a baby-carrier or backpack, or with children of a walking age.
+From Chamonix, the route starts off from the pretty village of Les Nants and heads up fairly steeply through the 🌲 shady forest and onto the Petit Balcon Sud.
+Upon arrival at the colourful 🌷 Chalet la Floria (named after the hundreds of flowers adorning the mountain chalet, spilling out of pots and window boxes), you can have a refreshing drink and snack, with beautiful views of the Aiguilles de Chamonix.
+The return route of this hike is via Les Praz (a steeper downhill), or you can shorten the hike by taking the same route back down to Les Nants (if you go down to Les Praz, you can either hike down the 💦 river Arve back to Chamonix, or take the train or bus).

-departure point: Chamonix (Les Nants) / parking: Parking du Savoie/St-Michel / train/bus stop: Chamonix centre / max altitude: 1330m (La Floria) / distance: 7,5km / duration: 4h (with refreshment break) / more information;
+departure point: Chamonix (Les Nants) / parking: Parking du Savoie or St-Michel / 🚞 train or bus stop: Chamonix centre / max altitude: 1330m (La Floria) / distance: 7,5km / duration: 4h (with refreshment break) / more information;

 La Jonction (Les Bossons)

-departure point: Parking Glacier des Bossons / parking: Parking Glacier des Bossons / train/bus stop: Les Bossons / max altitude: 2589m (La Jonction) / distance: 13km aller-retour / duration: 8h, a full day! / more information;
+departure point: Parking Glacier des Bossons / parking: Parking Glacier des Bossons / 🚞 train or bus stop: Les Bossons / max altitude: 2589m (La Jonction) / distance: 13km aller-retour / duration: 8h, a full day! / more information;

 L’Alpage de Charousse (Les Houches)

-This meadow walk in Les Houches (a «glacial field») is one of my favourite walks in the Chamonix Valley, and one that we have really enjoyed en famille with two small walkers.
-The walk is easy, the distance is perfect (for us at this stage), there are suitable picnic spots and great photo opportunities: foxgloves in May/June, rustic old farmhouses, magnificent views of the Aiguilles de Chamonix and Chaîne des Fiz!
+This 🌷 meadow walk in Les Houches (a « glacial field ») is one of my favourite walks in the Chamonix Valley, and one that we have really enjoyed en famille with two small walkers.
+The walk is easy, the distance is perfect (for us at this stage), there are suitable picnic spots and great 📷 photo opportunities: foxgloves in May & June, rustic old farmhouses, 🏔 magnificent views of the Aiguilles de Chamonix and Chaîne des Fiz!
 Five renovated farms make up the mountain meadow of Charousse and blue and purple foxgloves (lupins) and other wild flowers abound.
-You can start this hike at the télécabines du Prarion, or you can park a bit closer at Parking de la Côte des Chavants, if you have less able or younger walkers.
-From the Prarion télécabines, you head up the quiet, residential route des Chavants (a few little shortcuts take you off the road) and then up onto chemin de Charousse . . . this walk is a boucle, or – if you have more competent walkers – you can extend the hike up to Prarion and take the télécabines back down / *good to know – after this short hike, you can enjoy what the Lac des Chavants has to offer (accrobranche, small lake, refreshments at La Guinguette, playground);
+You can start this hike at the 🚡Télécabines du Prarion, or you can park a bit closer at Parking de la Côte des Chavants, if you have less able or younger walkers.
+From the Prarion télécabines, you head up the quiet, residential route des Chavants (a few little shortcuts take you off the road) and then up onto chemin de Charousse . . . this walk is a boucle, or – if you have more competent walkers – you can extend the hike up to Prarion and take the 🚡 télécabines back down;

 Cascade de Bérard (Vallorcine)

-departure point: Le Buet / parking: Le Buet SNCF / train/bus stop: Le Buet SNCF / max altitude: 1420m (Cascade de Bérard) / distance: 2km aller-retour / duration: 45mins aller-retour / more information;
+departure point: Le Buet / parking: Le Buet SNCF / 🚞 train or bus stop: Le Buet SNCF / max altitude: 1420m (Cascade de Bérard) / distance: 2km aller-retour / duration: 45mins aller-retour / more information;

 Refuge de Loriaz via Emosson dam (Vallorcine)

-This is a wonderful all-day hike, perfect for families with older children or competent walkers (not for small children), as there are little sections of via ferrata.
-The hike can also be extended for more competent hikers: right round the two dams at Emosson (Lac d’Emosson and Lac du Vieux Emosson), past dinosaur prints (!) and then up and over the Col de la Terrasse (2648m), down to an overnight at the Refuge de Loriaz (2020m).
+This is a wonderful all-day hike, perfect for families with older children or competent walkers (not for small children), as there are little sections of mini via ferrata.
+The hike can also be extended for more competent hikers: right round the 🇨🇭 two dams at Emosson (Lac d’Emosson and Lac du Vieux Emosson), past 🦕 dinosaur prints (!) and then up and over the Col de la Terrasse (2648m), down to an overnight at the lovely ☕️ Refuge de Loriaz (2020m).
 There are also alternative, shorter routes up to Loriaz, from Vallorcine, Le Couteray or Le Siseray.
-This chosen hike starts from Vallorcine, heads to the hamlet of Barberine (a popular canyoning area), up to Lac d’Emosson (lovely picnic spot), and then from the Col du Passet to the Refuge de Loriaz, there is a short via ferrata section.
-From Loriaz, there are various routes back down to Vallorcine / *good to know – in the summer, you can visit the Maison de Barberine / *good places to eat in Vallorcine at the end of the day’s hike – Le Café Comptoir, L’Arrêt Bougnête at Vallorcine SNCF and La Ferme des 3 Ours;
+This chosen hike starts from Vallorcine, heads to the hamlet of Barberine (a popular canyoning area), up to 💦 Lac d’Emosson (lovely picnic spot), and then from the Col du Passet to the Refuge de Loriaz, there is a short via ferrata section (not requiring gear).
+From Loriaz, there are various routes back down to Vallorcine;

-departure point: Vallorcine / parking: Vallorcine SNCF / train/bus stop: Vallorcine SNCF / max altitude: 2020m (Loriaz) / duration: 7 to 8 hours, with breaks / more information;
+departure point: Vallorcine / parking: Vallorcine SNCF / 🚞 train or bus stop: Vallorcine SNCF / max altitude: 2020m (Loriaz) / duration: 7 to 8 hours, with breaks / more information;

 Passy & environs